-The months of August and September means that most countries around the world are experiencing a sweltering heatwave.
+The months of August and September mean that most countries around the world are experiencing a sweltering heatwave.
 Most people are getting a first-hand experience of how easy it is to become dehydrated from the scorching heat.
 The human body weight consists of 60% water, which means that water drives almost all biological and biochemical processes in the body, including joint lubrication, blood pressure optimization, body temperature regulation, excretion, and digestion.
 It is, therefore, essential to stay hydrated for overall well-being and good health.

 Here are some ways to stay hydrated, cool, safe, and healthy without running to the bathroom every minute.